Ivan-Malakhovskyi/learn-lingo-pet-project/README.md

 -- **Implement React Router for application routing.**

--- **Add functionality for filtering by language, students' proficiency level, and hourly rate.**
+-- **Add functionality for filtering by language, students' proficiency level, and pricing $.**